JIC-Image-Analysis/cotyledon_area_in_pot/README.md

 $ cd ..
 ```

-## Run the image analysis in a Docker container
+## Start a Docker container to run the image analysis in

 The image analysis will be run in a Docker container.
 The script
 ``run_docker_container.sh`` will drop you into an interactive Docker session.